cloudcreativity/laravel-json-api/docs/upgrade.md

 ### Adapters

+This release marks the final changes to the adapter classes before `1.0.0`.
+We have made changes to:

+- Ensure that Laravel's transformation middleware (e.g. trim strings) work with this package.
+- Add adapter hooks to allow easier integration of custom logic to fill domain records.
+- Ensure the `read` method is consistent with other methods on the adapter.

-We have modified the adapter interface to ensure that Laravel's transformation middleware (e.g. trim strings) work with this package.
-This means that adapters now receives the JSON API document (the HTTP request body) as an array.
-This has also resulted in some changes to the method signatures of methods on our abstract adapters.
+As a result, adapters now receives the JSON API document (the HTTP request body) as an array, which is far more consistent with how Laravel normally handles JSON data.

-An advantage is it has enabled us to deprecated the document object interface/classes (in the `Contracts\Object` and `Object` namespaces).
+An advantage of these changes is it has enabled us to deprecated the document object interface/classes (in the `Contracts\Object` and `Object` namespaces).
 These were in this package for historic reasons and we have wanted to remove them for some time.
 They are marked as deprecated and will be removed for good in `2.0.0`.

 Below are the main changes if you have extended our abstract adapters.
 Your adapters may not have all of these methods.
+For example, a lot of these changes do not affect Eloquent adapters unless you have overloaded any of the methods.

 > If you have overridden any of the internals of the abstract adapters you may need to make additional changes.
 If you have directly implemented the interface to write your own adapter, you will need to refer to the updated adapter interface for changes.

 #### `createRecord()`

+**This change only affects Eloquent adapters if you have overloaded the `createRecord` method.
+If you have, we advise using the `creating` adapter hook instead of overloading this method.**

 The method signature has changed from: